NAVIGATION

 Vaccines – Your Baby’s Protective Umbrella

-Tianjiao YANG, Pediatrician, Pediatric Infectious Disease, Hepatologist
+Tianjiao YANG, Associate Chief Pediatrician, Pediatric Infectious Disease, Hepatologist

 Since 1986, “National Children’s Vaccination Day” has been observed in China every year on April 25th.
 This year marks the 31st National Children’s Vaccination Day, which is themed “Standardizing Vaccination and Building a Healthy China.”